streamlit/docs/content/streamlit-cloud/security-model.md

 #### SOC 2 Type 1

 Streamlit is committed to meeting industry security standards so that you can feel confident in our security practices.
-Streamlit is SOC 2 compliant and if you would like to learn more, please reach out to [support@streamlit.io](mailto:support@streamlit.io) to get the details of our compliance report.
+Streamlit is SOC 2 compliant and if you would like to learn more, please reach out on our [Community forum](https://discuss.streamlit.io/) to get the details of our compliance report.

 <a href="https://www.aicpa.org/soc4so" target="\_blank" style={{ borderBottom: 0 }}>